weavolutionmage/drachenwald/offices/herald/registeringnamesheraldry.md

 ### What happens to your submission form?

-* You give forms to Edelweiss herald
+You give forms to Edelweiss herald.

-* Edelweiss uploads your forms and (minimal personal) data for discussion to the SCA Laurel Sovereign of Arms Online System for Commentary and Response (OSCAR), the international client used by heralds for the online parts of processing the submission.
+Edelweiss uploads your forms and (minimal personal) data for discussion to the SCA Laurel Sovereign of Arms Online System for Commentary and Response (OSCAR), the international client used by heralds for the online parts of processing the submission.

 1. Only the following parts of each submission are public:

     * Society Name: you need a name to hold your submissions together
     * Name Being Submitted if other than Society Name (we can talk about alternate personas another time)
     * The picture of the heraldic insignia, both line drawing and colour versions, because it is the submitted item.
     * The blazon (the 'heraldese') of the heraldic insignia, which is the textual explanation of the submitted heraldic insignia.
     * The support and any required documents (any personal information is redacted) since they are needed for evaluating the registrability of the submitted item.

 2. The commentary section related to specific submitted item is visible to all those who have commenting rights to that item.
 Comments do no contain contact information of the submitter or other sensitive information.